Please contact the P-EBT Customer Service Center at 877-328-9677 (Dept. of Social Services).

-**IMPORTANT: Once they start attending the Lemoore High School you will need to set up a new meal account for your student and to make their payments as their elementary/Liberty Middle School meal accounts will not transfer to the high school.
+**IMPORTANT: Once your student starts at the Lemoore High School you will need to set up a new meal account for your student using the high school information.
+The elementary or Liberty Middle School meal account will NOT transfer to the high school.

 This institution is an equal opportunity provider.

 One size doesn't fit all.
 The My Choose My Plate web site can help you choose the foods and amounts that are right for you.
 Use the advice to help you.